 Actively chasing the ball carrier is rarely the best defensive approach for Blood Bowl’s slowest teams.
 Their tactical unidimensionality complicates ball thefts and, when successful, their low movement is rarely enough to move the ball to safety… And even less to score a defensive touchdown.
-In fact, doing so, they have better chances to waste the game turns and the rerolls they will need to score back a touchdown of their own.
+In fact, by doing so, they have better chances to waste the game turns and the rerolls they will need to score back a touchdown of their own.

 What is a Grind?

 A Grind is a strategy assuming that a talented coach disposing of enough time will rarely fail his offensive.
 Therefore, since he will score anyway, it better be quick.
 The logic is that when you are scored very early in the game, you get two long drives in return.
 Ideally, one of 7 game turns in the first half followed by one of 8 game turns in the second half.

 From this moment, you keep the ball safe and score on turn 8 of each half.
 Touchdowns ground this way only leaves one game turn for the opposite team to counter score.
 Often, it is not enough.
 Final score: 2 – 1.
 Obviously, no one will applaud your flamboyant genius, but you still won the game.